rrr259/BDPanalysis/README.md

 # BDPanalysis

-The project combines a Python data-processing pipeline with an R Markdown downstream analysis to create a catalogue of bidirectional promoters.
+The project combines a Python data-processing pipeline with an R  downstream analysis to create a catalogue of bidirectional promoters.
 The data for this research was taken from the Gene Expression Omnibus (GEO) database via series GSE87821, provided by King and Klose 2017.

 ## Repository contents